NigelBecholtz/verifactu-docs/docs/node-implementation.md

-# Node.js Implementation Guide
+# STEP 2 & 4: Database Setup & Code Implementation

 ## Overview

-This document provides detailed technical guidance for implementing the AEAT VERI*FACTU webservice in Node.js applications for CRM integration.
-It covers SOAP client configuration, TLS setup, error handling, and CRM-specific implementation patterns.
+This document provides step-by-step guidance for implementing the AEAT VERI*FACTU webservice in your CRM.
+Follow these steps in order for a successful integration.

+## STEP 2: Database Setup

-## 🎯 How it works in your CRM
+### 🎯 How it works in your CRM

-### Simple overview
+**Simple overview:**
 ```
 Your CRM ──► AEAT ──► CSV Code
     │         │         │